 We aim to teach children how to grow into positive, responsible people, who can work and co-operate with others while developing knowledge and skills so that they can achieve their full potential.
 Our scheme based on the "Characteristics of Learning" has developed over the last two years and children are able to talk about their own learning behaviour using animals to represent each key behaviour.
 (See below for details.)

 Assemblies are held in class on Tuesday, Wednesday and Thursday.
-On Monday, Key Stage One meets for an assembly and on Friday we hold our "Celebration" assembly.
+On Monday, we meet for an assembly that sets the theme or area for the week and on Friday we hold our "Celebration" assembly.